-21.13 Poverty has the most been intractable problem of the State and primary concern of the State Government.
+21.13 Poverty has been the most intractable problem of the State and primary concern of the State Government.
 Orissa exhibits large scale poverty both in terms of intensity and extent of spread.
 This has adversely affected the overall human development in the State.
-The angel's ratio, which indicates standard of livings, is very high in Orissa.
+The angel's ratio, which indicates standard of living in an increase way, is very high in Orissa.
 Taking note of this, the State Government has been pursuing a multi pronged strategy for poverty alleviation.
-Apart from the normal target group oriented poverty alleviation programmes State Government has been focusing on poverty reduction in depressed social groups like Scheduled Castes and Scheduled Tribes and backward areas like KBK region.
-A

-Poverty Task Force (PTF) has been constituted, which is actively examining the nature of poverty in the State and advising the Government in specific measures that need to be taken.
-The State Govt. has also been giving thrust on generation of adequate gainful wage employment opportunities for unorganized labor force; development of sector infrastructure base social and provision of universal access to the Basic Minimum health Services like care. education, sanitations etc. that would ensure an acceptable human development index and quality of life for the people of Orissa.
-Besides, the state has made significant progress in organizing Self Help Groups to promote entrepreneurship and employment, which is helpful in reducing extent of poverty These measures have in rural areas. generated a positive impact.
+Apart from the normal target group oriented poverty alleviation programmes State Government has been focusing on poverty reduction among depressed social groups like Scheduled Castes and Scheduled Tribes and backward areas like KBK region.
+A Poverty Task Force (PTF) has been constituted, which is actively examining the nature of poverty in the State and advising the Government in specific measures that need to be taken.
+The State Govt. has also been giving thrust on generation of adequate gainful wage employment opportunities for unorganized labor force; development of social sector infrastructure base and provision of universal access to the Basic Minimum Services like health care, education, sanitation etc. that ensure an acceptable would human development index and quality of life for the people of Orissa.
+Besides, the state has made significant progress in organizing Self Help Groups to promote entrepreneurship and employment, which is helpful in reducing extent of poverty in rural areas.
+These measures have generated a positive impact.
 The Human Development Index (HDI) value, indicative of overall development in Human development has improved from 0.345 in 1981 to 0.404 in 2001.